 How to Satisfy Your Customers and Maximize Your Profit

-• Who should lead Lean and kaizen implementation in the company?
+- Who should lead the lean and kaizen implementation in the company?

-• How to reduce waste to release capacity for more production?
+- How can the company reduce waste to release capacity for more production?

-• Why daily management system and Lean accounting system should be implemented simultaneously with the Lean production system?
+- Why should the daily management system and lean accounting system be implemented simultaneously with the lean production system?

 Table of Contents